WukLab/Hotpot/README.md

 ### S3: Config Hotpot

 Hotpot has several options that can be configured at compile time.
 The default configurations have been tested to work well for our applications.
-We will provide a documentation of these configurations soon.
+For detailed config options, please refer to this [document](https://github.com/WukLab/Hotpot/blob/master/hotpot/Documentations/configurations.md).

 ### S4: Compile Modules
 After boot into `hotpot-kernel` successfully (S2), go to `hotpot` directory and type `make` to compile two modules.
 If the kernel is right, you will have 2 modules compiled: `hotpot.ko` and `hotpot_net.ko`. `hotpot.ko` is the Hotpot module, `hotpot_net.ko` is a customized RDMA-stack which Hopot runs on top of.